Opioid Use Disorder

 - Buprenorphine/Naloxone—a combined drug

 Therapy can help a person learn about the issues and lifestyle choices that lead to opioid use.
 This can help a person learn coping and problem-solving skills.
 A person can also learn how to replace opioid-use behaviors with healthier choices.
-Therapy sessions may be one on one or with a person's family.
+Therapy sessions may be 1-on-1 or with a person's family.

 Narcotics Anonymous is a 12-step program.
 It helps to support people who are recovering from OUD.